shadownet-irc/Website/site/staff.md

 Linux system administrator who is still learning (as we all are), but has proven himself to be ready for the task.
 Bug him if there's something wrong with the website, the server is down, etc.

+### Quora

+One of the main stakeholders in Elemental-IRCd and Cod.

+### Zazie

+Some person Xe initially found slaving at the QA mines of Microsoft Xbox hardware testing.
+Rescued from this former home of moronic users (and PurpleSurge), they now thrive here as a core part of the staff.
+Experienced in Anope, Atheme, and some other third thing.

 ## Operators